uwacyber/cits1003/cits1003-labs/lab-9-iot-ci-and-cps.md

 The exploit script sends a crafted network request directly to the router firmware.
 Because the request does not pass through the browser, none of the JavaScript input checks are applied, and the firmware processes the request exactly as described earlier.
 If you now visit [http://localhost/test.html](http://localhost/test.html) in your browser, you should be able to view the contents of `/etc/shadow`, confirming that the exploit was successful.

 If you are interested, you may examine the Python script `exploit.py` to see how the request is constructed and sent.
 The script takes two arguments: the IP address of the emulated router and the path of the file to read from the system.
-While the same technique could be used to perform more serious attacks, this is outside the scope of this unit.

-Once you have finished experimenting, terminate the firmware emulator by closing its terminal window, as it does not respond to keyboard inputs.

 ### Question 1.
 Exploit to find the flag

-Flag: Run `exploit.py` and pass the argument `flag.txt`
+**Flag: Run the aforementioned `exploit.py` with two arguments**.
+One is the IP address of the emulated router and the other is  `flag.txt`.

 ## 2. Searching for Hard Coded Credentials